2 killed in small jet crash on Oregon tribal reservation

 Flyovers by the Oregon State Police and the U.S. Air Force confirmed a crash late Saturday.
 But snow, mud, downed trees and rugged terrain prevented rescuers from Warm Springs police, Wasco County and state police from reaching the remote site until about 12 p.m.
 Sunday, Gregory said.

-Rescuers confirmed that the pilot and a lone passenger on the twin-engine Cessna Citation 560 were killed, Gregory said.
+Rescuers confirmed that the pilot and a lone passenger on the twin-engine Cessna Citation C560 were killed, Gregory said.

-The victims’ identities weren’t immediately released, and details on the flight’s itinerary weren’t immediately available.
+The victims’ identities weren’t immediately released, and details on the flight’s itinerary and the owner of the aircraft weren’t immediately available.

 The National Transportation Safety Board was investigating the crash, said NTSB spokesman Chris O’Neil.

-Note: This story has been corrected to clarify that the crash involved a private business jet.